cryptax/techweb/tools.md

 - Separate a part of the mesh as an individual object: **P** then choose "Selection" from the menu.
 - Modify a form according to a circle influence: **G** then select axis (**Z**) and move the pointer, scroll to enlarge influence.

+To cut an object in 2 (or more) [Reference video](https://www.youtube.com/watch?v=ZYYkdNhfMhw):

+1. Edit Mode, Mesh > Bissect.
+And cut according to a plane.
+Use Ctrl to use a horizontal plane.
+2. Vertex > Rip Vertices to seperate the vertices
+3. Select > Select Linked > Linked: to seperate the upper part
+4. Mesh > Separate > By Loose Parts

 Sculpt Mode :

 - Shift R to see the size to remesh.
 Then Button Remesh, set the size and Remesh (Ctrl R).